AnupSubbu98/AnupSubbu98/README.md

 I'm Subramanyam, Bachelors of Technology Graduate.

-Currently, I'm working as a Oracle PeopleSoft Developer and eagerly waiting to work with industry experts in Machine Learning & Data Science 👩🏻‍💻.
+Currently, I'm working as a Senior Data Scientist 👩🏻‍💻.

 Have some vast experience in designing Artificial Intelligence applications with Machine Learning techniques includes Regression, Classification,Feature Engineering, Supervised and Unsupervised algorithms, DataAnalysis.